sportsdataverse/hoopR/README.md

 <summary>View more version news</summary>

-#### New in v0.2.0-3: Support for ESPN’s college basketball game data and NCAA NET Rankings
+#### New in v0.2.0-3: Support for ESPN’s men’s college basketball game data and NCAA NET Rankings

 See the following ~~four~~ eight functions: